-Find the Channel 3/Channel 4 selector switch on the back of your computer.
+If applicable, find the Channel 3/Channel 4 selector switch on the back of your computer.
 Set it to whichever channel has the weaker reception in your area.
 (Use a small screwdriver or the tip of a ball point pen, as the switch is recessed.)
-When you use your computer, set your television channel selector to the same channel.
+When you use your computer, refer to inside front cover chart for channel selection appropriate to your location.